Skip to Content

 NAPILI SHORES MAUI BY OUTRIGGER

 This is a recently renovated condominium.
-They have 2 swimming pools.
+They have two swimming pools.
 Napili Shores also has blackout curtains, which is nice if you need to put kids to bed while it’s still light out.

-They have studios and one-bedroom rooms, which is great for families with little kids.
-And there’s an on-site restaurant that features macadamia nut pancakes!
+They have studios and one-bedroom rooms, which are great for families with little kids.
+There’s also an on-site restaurant that serves macadamia nut pancakes!

 Ka’anapali